Derek Walcott: Personal life

 In 1954, Walcott married Fay Moston, a secretary, and they had a son, the St. Lucian painter Peter Walcott.
 The marriage ended in divorce in 1959.
 Walcott married a second time to Margaret Maillard in 1962, who worked as an almoner in a hospital.
 Together they had two daughters, Elizabeth Walcott-Hackshaw and Anna Walcott-Hardy, before divorcing in 1976.
 In 1976, Walcott married for a third time, to actress Norline Metivier; they divorced in 1993.
 His companion until his death was Sigrid Nama, a former art gallery owner.

-Walcott was known for his passion for traveling, visiting countries around the world.
+Walcott was known for his passion for traveling around the world.
 He split his time between New York, Boston, and St. Lucia, and incorporated the influences of different locations into his pieces of work.

 Allegations of sexual harassment

 In 1982, a Harvard sophomore accused Walcott of sexual harassment in September 1981.
 She alleged that after she refused a sexual advance from him, she was given the only C in the class.
 In 1996, a student at Boston University sued Walcott for sexual harassment and "offensive sexual physical contact".
 The two reached a settlement.

 In 2009, Walcott was a leading candidate for the position of Oxford Professor of Poetry.
 He withdrew his candidacy after reports of the accusations against him of sexual harassment from 1981 and 1996.

 When the media learned that pages from an American book on the topic were sent anonymously to a number of Oxford academics, this aroused their interest in the university's decisions.
 Ruth Padel, also a leading candidate, was elected to the post.
 Within days, The Daily Telegraph reported that she had alerted journalists to the harassment cases.
 Under severe media and academic pressure, Padel resigned.
 Padel was the first woman to be elected to the Oxford post, and some journalists attributed the criticism of her to misogyny and a gender war at Oxford.
-They said that a male poet would not have been so criticized, as she had reported published information, not rumour.
+They said that a male poet would not have been so criticized, as she had reported published information, not a rumour.

 Numerous respected poets, including Seamus Heaney and Al Alvarez, published a letter of support for Walcott in The Times Literary Supplement, and criticized the press furore.
 Other commentators suggested that both poets were casualties of the media interest in an internal university affair because the story "had everything, from sex claims to allegations of character assassination".
 Simon Armitage and other poets expressed regret at Padel's resignation.